axialeaa/DoormatCarpetExtension/README.md

 ## stickyPillarBlocks
 Pillar blocks like logs and bone blocks stick to each other based on the axis direction when moved.
-"stick_to_all" causes them to connect to each other regardless of axis direction.
+`stick_to_all` causes them to connect to each other regardless of axis direction.
 * Type: `ChainStoneMode`
 * Default value: `false`
 * Allowed options: `true`, `false`, `stick_to_all`